Running Benchmark Using genai-bench

 --ulimit nofile=65535:65535 \

---env HF_TOKEN="your_HF_TOKEN" \
+--env HF_TOKEN="<your_HF_TOKEN>" \

---network benchmark-network \
+--network <your-network> \

--v /mnt/data/models:/models \
+-v <path-to-your-local-model>:/models \

 -v $HOST_OUTPUT_DIR:$CONTAINER_OUTPUT_DIR \